The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Discussion

-Figure \ref{fig:figure2} shows that the decision tree models' performance for out-of-distribution prediction is always lower than that for in-distribution prediction.
-This is expected, as out-of-distribution prediction evaluates the model on a topic that is absent from the training set, whereas in-distribution prediction uses data of the same topics for both training and testing.
+Figure \ref{fig:figure_4} shows that the decision tree model performs worse under out-of-distribution prediction than under the three in-distribution settings: mixed-hashtag, per-hashtag, and temporal prediction.
+This drop is expected because out-of-distribution prediction tests the model on a topic absent from training, which is more realistic and challenging, whereas in-distribution prediction uses overlapping topic distributions for training and testing.

-The gap between the two predictions is particularly pronounced for the model using post features M only, whose performance collapses for out-of-distribution prediction.
-This not only reveals the limited generalisation capability of models relying on post data, but also highlights the importance of conducting both in-distribution and out-of-distribution evaluations.
+The gap between the two predictions is particularly pronounced for the model using message features M only, whose performance drops substantially for out-of-distribution prediction.
+This indicates that M features can support prediction when training and test data share the same topic distribution, but they are less transferable when the test topic is unseen.
+By contrast, user-related features retain much stronger predictive performance under topic shift, suggesting that reposting decisions are largely content-agnostic: they are driven more by stable user characteristics than by the specific content of a post.

-The model using U-HM features, extracted from the text content of users’ historical posts, performs similarly to the post-based model (M).
-Its out-of-distribution performance declines noticeably, though not as severely as M. This suggests that, beyond M, U-HM also contributes little to out-of-distribution prediction compared with features of user profiles (U-P) and user historical actions (U-HA).
+The model using U-HM features, extracted from the message text of users' historical posts, behaves more like the M-only model than like the U-P and U-HA models.
+Its out-of-distribution performance declines noticeably, though not as severely as M. This suggests that historical message text is also sensitive to topic shift.
+It contributes less to out-of-distribution prediction than user profile features (U-P) and user historical action features (U-HA), which capture more stable cross-topic signals such as user status, activity patterns, and interaction tendencies.

-In contrast, three user-based models (U, U-P, and U-HA) demonstrate significantly stronger predictive power, producing a performance as good as the model using ALL features for both in-distribution and out-of-distribution predictions.
-This is because these user-related features encode a user's status and activity patterns that are independent from the latest trends on X and therefore can generalise well across different topics.